KivalEvan/BeatSaber-JSMap/README.md

 Run the script by running this command in terminal `deno run yourscriptpath.ts`.
 For more advanced use, you may do `deno run --allow-read --allow-write --watch yourscriptpath.ts`.
-If you want to update to newer version, simply run `deno run --reload yourscriptpath.ts`; Do note that it may break existing part of your code that utilises the library.
+If you want to update to newer version, simply run `deno run --reload yourscriptpath.ts`; Do note that it may break existing part of your code that utilises the module.

 For further explanation over on [Deno Manual](https://deno.land/manual).